NREL/HPC/docs/Documentation/Applications/amrwind.md

 ## Cmake installation

-In this section we provide cmake scritps for installation of AMR-wind.
+In this section we provide cmake scripts for installation of AMR-wind.
 Make sure to add cmake lines for additional dependencies (openfast, NETCDF, HELICS, etc ...).